gabrielvpina/viralquest/example_outputs/README.md

 This study identifies the ZBTB7A protein as a key factor in promoting cellular survival during an HCoV-229E infection.

-## `MSQ_visualization.html`: Mosquito Microbiome (RNA-seq)
-This analysis investigates the transcriptome of Aedes aegypti larvae, focusing on a specific gene involved in the mosquito's antiviral response.

-**Information about study:**

-- Title: Evolution of the loqs2 gene encoding an Aedes specific dsRNA binding protein
-- Sample Type: Wild-type Aedes aegypti larvae at the L4 stage
-- SRA Run Accession: `SRR27437768`

 ## `DENV_visualization.html`: Dengue and Zika Virus Dissemination in Aedes aegypti (RNA-Seq)
 This analysis investigates the transcriptome of Aedes aegypti midguts to understand the role of a Vago-like gene (VLG-1) in arbovirus dissemination.